Aryanamish/portfolio/README.md

+# Files to Change if you are cloning this Repo

+- index.html
+- public/manifest.json
+- redirect.js
+- Data.tsx

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.